strega-nil/pred/README.md

 Pred
 ---

-A standard library extension for ocaml, written with the [cafec][cafec] compiler in mind.
-Includes monads, a string buffer, and some minor utils.
+A standard library replacement for ocaml, written with the [cafec][cafec] compiler in mind.
+Includes monads, a string buffer, iterators, and more.

+Documentation can be found [here][docs].

 Installation
 ---